 Difference Between a Misdemeanor and a Felony

 The difference between a misdemeanor and a felony can seem huge, but the implications of each are not always clear.
 In terms of jail time, a misdemeanor conviction can still lead to up to a year in the local or the county jail.
 Felony convictions may result in a jail sentence that is longer than a year.

 You Can Consult a DUI Attorney

 A DUI attorney may be a resource in a DUI case, and could possibly help determine what the severity of a given DUI charge is.
-For a free case evaluation of your case, please fill out the form below to get in touch with one of our sponsoring attorneys.
+For a free case evaluation of your case, please fill out the form above to get in touch with one of our sponsoring attorneys.